The 10 Best Upper Body Exercises for Women

 We're here to tell you why you should start focusing on training your upper body regularly AND even give you our 10 favorite exercises for toned arms, back, shoulders, and chest.
-The great thing is that they can be done by all fitness levels and they're home friendly so you can workout safely at home!
+The great thing is that they can be done by all fitness levels and they're home-friendly so you can workout safely at home or at the gym!

 Benefits of upper body strength